openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/controlling_content_visibility.rst

 If you hide a section, subsection, or unit that contains graded problems, grading is not affected.
 The hidden problems are still counted when the edX platform calculates grades.
-If a problem was at time visible and learners submitted answers for it, they still receive the credit they earned if you later hide the problem.
+If a problem was visible at one time, and learners submitted answers for it, they still receive the credit they earned if you later hide the problem.